 Meals to Heal is dedicated to making the lives of cancer patients and their caregivers easier and less stressful by providing services which relieve them of the significant time, energy and worry associated with ensuring proper nutrition for themselves and their loved ones.

-Bryan Janeczko, Chief Operating Officer.
+Bryan Janeczko, Culinary Operations and Business Consultant.
 Bryan has over 15 years of proven leadership, strategy and business development experience.
 His core expertise is in executing business development and infrastructure integration strategies to build business units profitably and enhance efficiency, from wellness initiatives to start up enterprises.
 He co-founded NuKitchen, an online food retailer serving healthy and delicious prepared meals.
 Starting from the ground up in New York City, he built the company into a multimillion-dollar business serving influential residents and celebrities, who helped solidify NuKitchen’s reputation.
 In late 2008 the business was sold to Nutrisystem, a national weight-loss company.
 He then served as Vice President of Fresh Food at Nutrisystem, overseeing the integration of NuKitchen.
 In addition, through his efforts in the nonprofit world, Bryan has been able to help build and grow businesses across this nation as an active board member of the Entrepreneur’s Organization (EO) and StartOut.
 Bryan is also a member of the Meals-to-Heal Advisory Board.
 Bryan holds an MBA from NYU’s Stern School of Business.